letoram/arcan/tests/interactive/README.md

 This folder only contains quick on-off tests for evaluating and debugging specific engine features that require user interaction.

+Running some of this natively with arcan as the primary display server takes some precaution if you don't want to ssh in and kill the instance, as most of the scripts lack a shutdown mechanism.

+To achieve that otherwise, you can use the hookscript, like so:

+    arcan -H hook/shutdown.lua appl

 bchunk - (requires fsrv) opening io streams to/from a client
          via the bchunk mechanism.